overington/dissertation-scattering-amplitudes/dissertation/chapters/10-introduction.md

 ![Each Feynman diagram provides an intuitive way to visualize one possible way that particles might interact.
 The trouble is that there are countless other ways, too.
 A quark-quark interaction might produce more than one gluon or involve more than one virtual-particle loop, or both.
 The calculations quickly become unmanageable.
-[Figure taken from @Bern:2012aa]\label{fig:feynmandiagram_loops}](assets/sa-loops.pdf "Tree Level Loops"){ height=50% }
+Figure and caption taken from [@Bern:2012aa]\label{fig:feynmandiagram_loops}](assets/sa-loops.pdf "Tree Level Loops"){ height=50% }

 <!-- ## Feynman and BCFW recursion methods -->